 Other income (expense), net consists of interest income (expense), net, and other expenses.
-Interest income (expense), net consists primarily of our interest income on our cash and cash equivalents and interest expense related to the convertible promissory notes.
-Other expense consists of adjustments to the fair value of embedded derivatives associated with certain conversion features of the convertible promissory notes and adjustments to the fair value of the warrant liability in connection with the convertible promissory notes.
+Interest income (expense), net consists primarily of our interest income on our cash and cash equivalents and marketable securities.
+Other expense consists primarily of realized gains and losses on sales of marketable securities.